Kansas City Expungement Attorney

 In Kansas, the threshold requirements for expungement are generally as follows:

-Three years have passed since completion of the sentence; or five years have passed for certain crimes including driving while suspended, no insurance, and felonies involving a vehicle; or ten years have passed for
+Three years have passed since completion of the sentence; or five years have passed for certain crimes including driving while suspended, no insurance, and felonies involving a vehicle; five years have passed for a first-time DUI or chemical test refusal; or ten years have passed for second or subsequent DUI and chemical test refusal offenses; and

 - The petitioner has not been convicted of a felony in the past two years and no such charges are pending or being instituted against the person; and